-In order to prevent this, add a simple check to change the session ID using session_re generate_id.
+To prevent this, add a simple check to change the session ID using session_regener ate_id.
 This function keeps all current session variable values, but replaces the session ID with a new one that an attacker cannot know.

 To do this, check for a special session variable that you arbitrarily invent.
 If it doesn't exist, you know that this is a new session, so you simply change the session ID and set the special session variable to note the change.